 Preventing the introduction and spread of aquatic invasive species in Washington is challenging and unpredictable.
 Discovery and continued findings of potentially invasive species on Japanese tsunami marine debris is a good example of a new threat to the state's coastal waters.
 The Washington Department of Fish and Wildlife (WDFW) asks anyone who visits state waters to take simple steps to prevent the spread of aquatic invasive species.
 Penalties for transporting aquatic invasive species in Washington include up to one year in jail and a maximum fine of $5,000.

 Who needs to buy an Aquatic Invasive Species (AIS) boat sticker or permit?

-- Washington residents automatically pay an annual fee of $2 into the Department's AIS program when registering their boats.
+- Washington residents automatically pay an annual AIS management fee into the Department's AIS program when registering their boats.
 A valid registration sticker serves as proof of payment.

 - NEW: WDFW requires operators of non-resident boats, seaplanes, and commercial transporters of vessels to purchase an AIS prevention permit.

-When should boats in Washington state be inspected for aquatic invasive species?
+When should boats transported overland into and within Washington state be inspected for aquatic invasive species?

 - Boaters bringing watercraft from outside Washington are urged to call the department's AIS hotline (1-888-WDFW-AIS) before entering the state to determine whether a free boat inspection is needed.